Article curated by Holly Godwin

 Is a being with no capacity for emotions capable of more intelligent thought than one who is?
 Are emotions purely obstacles to reason, or is intelligent thought the product of an interaction between emotion and reason?

 To truly understand superintelligence, we first need to understand whether or not emotion is key to intelligence.

 While we label emotions as happy, sad, angry etc., these are just primary emotions, broadly experienced across cultures.
 Secondary emotions are more evolved – they are influenced by previous experiences and can be based on the specific culture you are immersed in, and so are manifested differently by individuals.
 Somatic markers are the physical changes in the body that occur when we have an emotion associated with a thing or event from a previous experience or cultural reference; they are, in essence, a physical product of a secondary emotion that lets the brain know we have an emotion associated with the choices we face.
 This, in turn, gives us some context that makes the decision easier to deal with.

-There has been much debate over whether programming a machine to experience emotions would be possible.
+There has been much debate over whether programming a machine to experience emotions is possible.
 While the gap between reality and science fiction still seems vast, there has been a lot of progress in this area.
 Physiological changes such as facial expressions, body language and sweating are the cues that allow us to read emotions.
 Computers can now simulate facial expressions when inputted with a certain emotion – there has even been a three dimensional model of a face, ‘Kismet’, that can display expressions relating to emotions.
 However, its important to remember that these are just simulations of feelings, not ‘real’ emotions.